 Recently, someone who was interested in my web design services expressed her (all too common) frustration to me:

 “I just don’t know how to do this.
 One guy is quoting me $400, you’re quoting me $1,500, and this other guy is saying it’s gonna cost me $10,000!
-How the heck do I decide which one is worth my money??”
+How on earth do I decide which one is worth my money??”

-Pricing your web design services can be difficult.
+Pricing web design services can be difficult.
 As it is for any digital trade.

 When you get your kitchen renovated by a general contractor, you know exactly what you’re paying for.
 The product is tangible and you can clearly see the work that went into it.
 The plumbing, tiling, cabinets, and appliances are all clearly visible.